Policies & Procedures

 Students can find a complete listing of all academic policies and procedures in the UCF Undergraduate Catalog.
 Brief explanations of key policies and procedures for first-year students are provided below.

-This policy allows students the opportunity to Drop/Swap and Add any classes beginning at the initial registration time through the first week of classes each semester.
+Students are able to Drop/Swap and Add courses beginning at their enrollment appointment time through the respective published deadlines for Drop/Swap and Add that occur during the first week of class.
+Newly admitted students will begin registration at their orientation date.
 Students do NOT incur any financial or academic penalty for dropping or adding courses through the published deadlines.
-Drop/Swap and Add is completed on myUCF through the Student Self Service Center..
+Drop/Swap and Add is completed on myUCF through the Student Self Service Center.

 A student has the opportunity to withdraw from a class or classes once the drop/swap period for that semester has ended through the published withdrawal deadline.
 A "W" will appear on the student's transcript, but his or her GPA will not be affected.
 There is no refund of tuition when a student opts to withdraw from a course.
 A withdrawal is completed on myUCF through the Student Self Service Center.